fxamacker/cbor/README.md

 __Integers always encode to the shortest form that preserves value__.
 Encoding of other data types and map key sort order are determined by encoding options.

-Encoder has options that can be set individually.
 These functions are provided to create and return a modifiable EncOptions struct with predefined settings.

 |Predefined EncOptions        |Description                                                                            |
 |-----------------------------|---------------------------------------------------------------------------------------|